chaoshades/rmvx-ebjb-battle-commands-addons/README.md

 OR

-- There is an already pre-compiled demo with the classic sample project.
+- There is an already pre-compiled demo with the classic sample project with every battle commands available.

 ### Dependencies

-The dependencies must be inserted, in the below order, before the script of this repo :
+The dependencies must be inserted, in the below order, before the scripts of this repo :

 - Depends on EBJB_Core : <https://github.com/chaoshades/rmvx-ebjb-core/>
 - Depends on EBJB_BattleSystem : <https://github.com/chaoshades/rmvx-ebjb-battle-system/>